 Hello, my name is Norman.

-I am a PhD student in Canada.
+I am a PhD candidate in Canada.
 My research focuses on reinforcement learning.
 The primary objectives of my work are to improve agent performance, data efficiency, and task transferability in complex environments.
 My research applies to financial markets (algorithmic trading), control systems, and robotics.

 I worked fulltime at Scaled Inference1 in Palo Alto, CA. My work focused on distributed systems and machine learning.